-Academic Year: 2021/22 Total fund allocated: Date Updated: Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: 28% Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: · · · · · · · · · · · · · · · · · · · Development of a variety of invasion games skills through organised coaching and activities at lunchtime £6500 have decreased through good leadership and coaching of sports at lunchtime.
+Academic Year: 2020/21 Total fund allocated: Date Updated: ] Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that Percentage of total allocation: primary school pupils undertake at le east 30 minutes of physical activity a c day in school 28% Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: Pupils able to take part successfully in competitive 'invasion games' sports Pupils able to 'self-regulate' in competitive team games Development of a variety of invasion games skills through organised coaching and activities at lunchtime £3637.50 Number of conflicts in football have decreased through good leadership and coaching of sports at lunchtime.
 Children are active for 30 minutes.
-Other staff monitoring lunchtime activities have observed and are trained in self-regulation and monitoring of football and other competitive games.
-Next steps - increase pupil involvement through Playtime Leader scheme.
+Key indicator 2: The profile of PESSPA A being raised across the school as a to ool for whole sc hool improvement Percentage of total allocation: T 1 % 27% Intent Implementation Impact Encourage all children to take part in at least 2 hours of physical education per week.
+Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Kinnerz coaches worked well this year.
+Pupils need to develop knowledge and skills outlined in the Year A curriculum.

-Key indicator 2: The profile of PI ESSPA being raised across the school as a to ool for whole s school improvement Percentage of total allocation: % 27% Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: See PE curriculum plan and progression documents.
-One lesson of PE taught to classes 1-3 by professional sports coaches provided through Cambridge United Community Trust.
-PE provided to Class 4 by King's College School - use of facilities and Sports Teacher. £5500 Pupils have developed skills in a range of invasion games and gymnastics, following our skills progression document in Physical Education since Easter 2022, and Year B curriculum plan. -
+See PE curriculum plan and One lesson of PE taught to classes 1- 0.5500 Pupils have developed skills in a This will continue to be progression documents.
+3 by professional sports coaches £6600 range of invasion games and developed going forwards. provided through Kinnerz coaches gymnastics, following our skills PE provided to Class 4 by King's progression, and curriculum College School - use of facilities and plans.
+Sports Teacher.